theachalshah/-FRE7773_Final_Project/README.md

 pip install -r requirements.txt

-Put the engineered and raw data under the ./data folder

-Run my_flow.py under the right directory to generate the metadata folder
+The data is taken directly from yahoo finance(yfinance api)

+Run metaflow.py to execute metaflow

-python3 my_flow.py run
+python3 metaflow.py run
-After running my_flow.py, run app.py to generate a web application that allows users to input stock id and time id to make a prediction on volatility python3 app.py run
+After running metaflow.py, run app.py to generate a web application that allows users to input price and technical indicators  to make a prediction for next week S&P 500 index.

-Run model_selection.ipynb to get the overview of the pipeline of the project
+python3 app.py run

+Click on predict to get BUY, SELL, NO OPPORTUNITY Singal